-15 companies under the umbrella of The Consumer Goods Forum Plastic Waste Coalition of Action (PWCoA) have co-authored this paper to provide a shared view of the role of Chemical Recycling1 (CR) in a circular economy for plastics, and to outline a shared vision and principles for their potential development and deployment for plastic-to-plastic recycling.
+16 companies under the umbrella of the Consumer Goods Forum Plastic Waste Coalition of Action (PWCoA) have co-authored this paper to provide a shared view of the role of pyrolysisbased Chemical Recycling1 (Py-CR) in a circular economy for plastics, and to outline a shared vision and principles for their potential development and deployment for plastic-to-plastic recycling.

-This paper focuses on pyrolysis-based chemical recycling, which breaks down plastics into simpler building blocks for plastics manufacturing.
+This paper focuses on pyrolysis-based chemical recycling (Py-CR), which breaks down plastics into simpler building blocks for plastics manufacturing.
 This contrasts with mechanical reprocessing, which only uses physical methods (but doesn't alter the chemistry) to recycle different types of plastics.2